 - It tastes amazing!
 You would never know this is a grain free bread recipe.
 It's soft on the inside and firm on the outside and has the perfect texture.

-- This bread is so versatile and can be eaten plain, topped with butter or jam, made into toast or French toast or used for sandwiches.
+- It's so versatile and can be eaten plain, topped with butter or jam, made into toast, made into croutons or paleo stuffing, or used for sandwiches.

-- Cassava flour - cassava flour is a great grain free flour that is also nut free and seed free.
-I don't recommend swapping this for any other flours.
+Jump to the Recipe Card.- Cassava flour - I don't recommend swapping this for any other flours.
 Note that cassava flour and tapioca flour are not the same thing so don't try and use tapioca flour for this bread recipe.
-You can find cassava flour in the gluten free or organic sections of most grocery stores, and it is readily available online.

-- Ground flax seeds - to help give this bread a perfect texture!
+- Ground flax seeds - to help give this paleo bread the perfect texture.
 Don't try swapping this for any other ingredient.

 - Eggs - these are a must to help this bread rise.
 Cassava flour bakes best with eggs.
 Do not try using any egg replacers for this recipe.